adgeli/The_Supply_Blockchain/source_code/Supply_Chain_User_Guide.md

 ## `Log Shipment`

-With the shipping contract now setup, each stage owner may begin updating and logging payment for completion of their stage of the shipping process.
-To log a stage completion and payment, there are set requirements.
+With the contract now setup, stage completion can now be updated and payment logged for completion of each stage of the shipping process.

-1. Only a stage owner can log a stage completion and payment
-2. Supporting documentation URI must be provided
-3. Once the contract balance hits zero, shipping process is complete.
-No further payments can be logged.

 As each stage is completed, the amount set for the stage is paid to the stage owner out of the contract total.
 The contract total is decreased by the stage amount and will eventually hit a balance of zero when the final stage is reached.
 Logging a stage completion and payment is executed via the `reportShipment` function.
-Stage owners enters their wallet address, contract id / token id and supporting document URI.
+The stage owners wallet address , contract id / token id and supporting document URI is entered.
 When sumbitted the amount set for the stage is paid to the stage owner.

 ![Log Shipment](screenshots/log_shipment.JPG)

 ---

 ## `Command Line Interface`

 Included with the Supply Chain contract is a command line interface.
 This allows stage owners to log shipments or payments and generate status reports on the shipping contract.
-To use the interface, download the contact files from `GitHub`.
+To use the interface, download the contract files from `GitHub`.
 Open a command window and navigate to the folder location where the files were copied.

 From the interface there are two command that can be performed.
 The first is logging a shipment which calls the `reportShipment` function of the contract.
 The second is a report option that displays the current status of the contract.